 Future Scope

-Knowledge-based systems are characterized by a high hit rate of known attacks, however, it cannot detect new attacks.
-This system can be improved by pairing this with a behavior-based system, thus allowing detection of new attacks, while efficiently detecting known attacks.
-Also, as there is one rules engine for multiple hosts, there is the possibility of the engine getting overloaded, thus becoming a bottleneck.
+Knowledge-based systems are characterized by a high hit rate of known attacks.
+However, it cannot detect new attacks.
+This system can be improved by pairing this with a behavior-based system, thus allowing the detection of new attacks while efficiently detecting known attacks.
+Also, as there is one rules engine for multiple hosts, the engine can get overloaded, thus becoming a bottleneck.
 This can be avoided by using multiple rules engines for multiple hosts.

 Cloud computing is a “network of networks” over the internet; therefore, the chances of malicious attacks are more with the erudition of the attacker.
 Our system allows the client to customize the security rules, thus allowing them to filter traffic according to their growing requirements and new attacking patterns.
-Its advantages include a high detection rate, low rate of false positives and negatives, and the ability to analyze live data traffic.
-Eradication of malicious attacks over the cloud will fade away majority of the security problems in the cloud, thus allowing safe and easy usage of the cloud.
+Its advantages include a high detection rate, low false positives, and negatives rate, and the ability to analyze live data traffic.
+Eradication of malicious attacks over the cloud will deal with the majority of the security problems in the cloud, thus allowing safe and easy usage.